Documentation

 Dynamic data models with Jinja and Python

-Cube supports authoring data models using the Jinja templating language (opens in a new tab).
+Cube supports authoring dynamic data models using the Jinja templating language (opens in a new tab) and Python.
 This allows de-duplicating common patterns in your data models as well as dynamically generating data models from a remote data source.

 Loops